wdahman/clarity/apps/website/components/datagrid/README.md

 The Clarity datagrid supports pagination because the point of a datagrid is to display large amounts of data, and it often can't be displayed all at the same time on the page.

 To activate pagination on your datagrid, you simply need to add a `<clr-dg-pagination>` component in your datagrid's footer.
-This component exposes many of properties, most of them bindable, to help you interact with it.
+This component exposes many of properties, most of them are bindable, to help you interact with it.
 You can optionally include a clr-dg-page-size component to bind a list of options to display for toggling the number of items per page.

 Here is an example of how to use pagination, and attach a template reference variable to it to display information on the current page.